-In general, being an equity partner comes with the responsibilities of running a business.
-The average equity partner is not going to be involved in each of these things – but they will be involved in some.
+In general, being an equity partner comes with the management responsibilities of running a company.
+The average of them is not going to be involved in each of these things – but they will be involved in some.

-Most equity partners need to have something more than just the ability to do legal work.
-They need to not just have the ability to bring in clients; they need to have a spark and often an ability to inspire those working with them.
+Most of them need to have something more than just the ability to do legal work.
+They need not just have the ability to bring in customers; they also need to have a spark and often an ability to inspire those working with them.
 In addition, they need to take an interest in the practice of law as a business as well.
 Obviously, this is not something everyone is cut out for.

-In order to maintain the position of equity partner, an attorney generally needs to consistently have work to do and keep associates and others beneath them busy.
-Equity partners are traditionally evaluated based on their contribution to the firm—but can be evaluated on a variety of other factors as well.
+In order to maintain the position of equity partner, an attorney generally needs to consistently have work to do and keep associates and others ranking beneath them busy.
+Equity partners are traditionally evaluated based on their contribution to the firm—but can be evaluated on a variety of other factors.
 Click here for an example of a partnership agreement from the firm Foley & Lardner.

-In general, once an equity partner in a large law firm has a lot of business ($2 million or more) their jobs become very secure.
-They also are very marketable to scores of other large law firms if they are not treated to their satisfaction.
+In general, once an equity partner in a large law firm has a lot of business ($2 million or more) his job becomes very secure.
+He is very marketable to scores of other large law firms if he is not treated to his satisfaction.
 It is not uncommon for these partners to continually move every three to five years when they get bored or annoyed with their colleagues.
 A law firm partner recruiter often helps these types of partners make a move to another law firm.
-A partner with a lot of business is generally the "big fish" in the pond.
+A partner with a lot of clients is usually a "big fish" in the pond.

-In general, an equity partner will bill out at a similar rate to a non-equity partner and take home about 3-times as much money.
+In general, an equity partner will bill out at a similar rate to a non-equity partner and take home about three times as much money.

 - See The Top Two Different Ways Law Firm Partners Are Compensated for more information.

-Law firms are fascinating environments offering many opportunities for attorneys of different skill, motivation and business-getting abilities.
+Law firms are fascinating environments offering many opportunities for attorneys of different expertise, motivations, and business-getting abilities.
 Ultimately, the most important thing to rise up the food chain and stay there is the amount of business the attorney has.